-Ammonites are clear evidence for an ancient sea (see Ammonite Wall in Ramon Crater for more info).
+Ammonites are evidence of an ancient sea (see Ammonite Wall in Ramon Crater for more info).

-And this diagram shows the graveyard (each marking is a burial place), the remains of which we saw yesterday in the mountains.
+And this diagram shows the graveyard (each marking is a burial place), the remains we saw yesterday in the mountains.

 The museum is not big but quite charming.
 Our visit took about two hours.